Congratulations to Parents for Public Schools- 25th Anniversary!

 The new mission statement reflects Dr. Cushinberry’s view of her organization.
 “We certainly consider ourselves a learning organization and must have cultural resonance in what we do.”
 By focusing more on program evaluation and impact, PPS will continue to build on its successes and grow through challenges.
 She elaborated on their approach to family engagement as a topical area, saying “In terms of growth for us, another thing we’re learning and have learned along the way is that we as an organization have to be nimble and look at the nuances in this area”.

-next for family engagement at PPS?
+So what’s next for family engagement at PPS?
 When asked about future plans, Dr. Cushinberry stressed the importance of recognizing the unique needs of different communities and a willingness to collaborate with other organizations within the field of education.
 “In the next 25 years these will be a spring board.
 PPS will become a prominent and influential voice in policy making…We want to scale up the PEP program across the country.
 I see us experiencing growth in our chapters, doubling in size and focusing on sustainability for the local chapters within the community and resources.”

 Dr. Cushinberry also addressed her willingness to work with other organizations to secure a high quality education for every child.
 “We want to be able to build even stronger and deeper partnerships [focused on] collective impact in the field of parent and family engagement.
 Every organization has a strength and a niche … we can fill in the gaps for each other.
 It would be wonderful to identify projects that we can do with other organizations to highlight our strengths in parent and teacher training and coalesce together.”